gracicot/gracicot.github.io/_posts/2017-07-11-concept-model-part1.md

 Secondly, it doesn't work with all classes.
 I heard a lot people responding

- > Yeah, jsut implement that interface and voilà!
+ > Yeah, just implement that interface and voilà!
 All types works!

 The thing is, not all types can implement your interface.
 For example, you have some library that has a class like that: